 I like to recommend Rootcology Adrenal Support.
 It contains a curated blend of adaptogens and vitamins designed to promote healthy cortisol levels, hypothalamic and pituitary function (HPTA axis), and catecholamine production (dopamine, norepinephrine, and epinephrine), which help the brain with regulating sleep.
 It also contains small amounts of B vitamins (B6 and folate are especially important for producing neurotransmitters) to balance cortisol output throughout the day, so people release more cortisol during the day, and less at night.
 Furthermore, it contains vitamin C, which feeds the adrenals, especially during stressful times when cortisol levels are high.

-As I mentioned earlier, by using lifestyle recommendations, adrenal support and magnesium in my early days of working with people with Hashimoto’s, I had about a 50 percent success rate in helping people overcome sleep disorders.
+As I mentioned earlier, by using lifestyle recommendations, adrenal support, and magnesium in my early days of working with people with Hashimoto’s, I had about a 50 percent success rate in helping people overcome sleep disorders.
 However, there were some people who continued to struggle with sleep, despite their excellent adherence to these protocols.
 We would see some things improve (like cramping, mood, and headaches), but the sleep issues would remain, and I realized that further strategies were needed.

 Addressing 80 Percent of Sleep Issues

-Last year, I developed my Adrenal Transformation Program, and was thrilled when the results of clients who went through the program showed that 81 percent were able to resolve their sleep issues!
+In 2020, I developed my Adrenal Transformation Program, and was thrilled when the results of clients who went through the program showed that 81 percent were able to resolve their sleep issues!

 Before I became the Thyroid Pharmacist, my parents and hubby would joke that I should have been a professional analyst, because of how I love to analyze things and find patterns.
 I love to look at common patterns I see in my clients, to come up with researched-based methods that can alter the patterns.